krushnamohod/Data_Visualizer/README.md

-# 🌟 Visualization Dashboard 🌟
+# 🌟 Knowledge Insight 🌟

 Welcome to the **Visualization Dashboard**!
 This project provides an intuitive and professional platform for uploading datasets, performing data visualizations, conducting statistical analysis, and leveraging AI-powered insights.